 The Company is required to test certain long-lived assets when indicators of impairment are present.
-For the purposes of the impairment test, long-lived assets are grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
-There were no intangible asset impairment charges in 2016, 2015 or 2014.
+For the purposes of the impairment test, longlived assets are grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
+During 2017, the Company recorded impairment charges of \$1,511 related to the write off of intangible assets as a result of the discontinuation of a product line and consolidation of two manufacturing plants.
+There were no intangible asset impairment charges in 2016 or 2015.